iotaledger/tangle.js/tools/tangle-cli/README.md

       --devnet       IOTA Chrysalis devnet                             [boolean]
-      --mainnet      IOTA Chrysalis Mainnet                            [boolean] -n, --net          Node's endpoint or other IOTA network              [string] --help         Show help                                         [boolean]
+      --mainnet      IOTA Chrysalis Mainnet                            [boolean] -n, --net          Node's endpoint or other IOTA network              [string] -e, --explorer     URL base of a tangle explorer.
+This option is ignored when using --mainnet or --devnet.                         [string] -p, --permanode    URL of a permanode to use.
+This option is ignored when using --mainnet or --devnet.                               [string]
+      --help         Show help                                         [boolean]
       --seed         IOTA Streams Subscriber's seed to use to anchor the message [string] [required]